 Brutal Fighter: 1 point: The character does 1 extra damage with hand to hand or melee weapon attacks.
 2 points: The character can choose to have their hand to hand attacks do normal damage instead of fisticuffs damage, if they want.
-The decision must be made before any skill checks are made.
+The decision must be made before the skill check is made.

 Chosen Item: 1 point: The character has an item they use so often that they are particularly good with it.
 When using it, they get +1 skill level with appropriate skill rolls.
+2 points: When using it during a denouement, their attempts to stop the enemy's plans cost 1 less Hero point than normal.